The Dead Don’t Remember You: A Vincent St. Michael Novel

 What he didn’t have to say was that a man did not have to serve in Southeast Asia to have “a Nam experience.”
 Ben may have had his own in version in Honolulu, and he might still be paying the price.

-The next morning St. Peter is up with the sun.
+The next morning St. Michael is up with the sun.
 His apartment has eastern exposure, and is filled with light.
 Vestiges of fog remain close to the ground, but this promises to be a pleasant autumn day…what San Franciscans call their “real summer.”